trevorsandy/lpub3d/tools/docs/README.txt

-LPub3D 2.0.1.717.2
+LPub3D 2.0.1.718.14

 Features and enhancements
 ------------
--Known Issue: Storing and retrieving the screen pos[ition] setting on multi-screen platforms causing a crash on startup.
-This feature has been disabled for the monent while I investigate.
-This unexpected behavior was introduced with the new version of Qt (development platform).
-The change you will notice is that the application will no longer start on the screen you closed it on last.
-Instead, it will will always start at x200 y200 on the main screen.
-Of course this issue is only related to multi-screen platforms. (r718)
+-Known Issue: Storing and retrieving the screen pos[ition], size and state and geometry settings appear to be causing a crash on startup - at the end of the splash screen display.
+This functionality has been disabled for the moment while I investigate.
+This unexpected behavior was introduced with the Qt5.6/MSVC 2015 development platform.
+The change you may notice is that the application no longer starts on the screen you last close it.
+Instead, it will will always start at the same location.
+While I have experienced this behavior on a multi-screen display configuraion, there are reports that this behavior also exist on single-screen displays. (r718)

 LPub3D 2.0.1.717.2

 Features and enhancements